Complete title: Initial Cytoreductive Therapy for Myelodysplastic Syndrome prior to Allogeneic Hematopoietic Cell Transplantation (the ICT-HCT Study)

 - Diagnosis of de novo or secondary myelodysplastic syndrome (MDS), including chronic myelomonocytic leukemia, as defined by the 2008 World Health Organization classification system

-- Patients must be considered to have an acceptable risk of early mortality with intensive chemotherapy as determined by the attending physician at the time of the initial visit; since the specific therapy within each arm will be determined after randomization, there is no threshold of organ dysfunction or performance status for inclusion; the attending may use metrics such as Treatment Related Mortality Score (TRM) or Karnofsky performance status, in addition to clinical values (age, platelet count, serum albumin, secondary or de novo disease, white blood cell count, peripheral blood blast percentage, and serum creatinine) to determine if a patient should be included
+- Patients must be considered to have an acceptable risk of early mortality with intensive chemotherapy as determined by the attending physician at the time of the initial visit; since the specific therapy within each arm will be determined after randomization, there is no threshold of organ dysfunction or performance status for inclusion

-- Considered a potential transplant candidate; the attending physician will determine transplant candidacy at the time of initial visit
+- Considered a potential transplant candidate; the attending/treating physician will determine transplant candidacy at the time of consent

 - Capable of understanding the investigational nature, potential risks and benefits of the study, and able to provide valid informed consent